caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 There is considerable variation in how the same phylogeny can be drawn (Figure \@ref(fig:trees-layouts)).
 This gives some flexibility in deciding what presentation is best for your particular goals, but can also create confusion because two images that look very different may in fact be of the exact same phylogeny.

 Rectangular layouts are the most common, because the entire branch length is along one axis of the plot.
-In a rectangular tree, each node is depicted as a line that is orthogonal to the branches.
-The confusing thing is that, because this line has the same width and color as the branches, it looks as if it is part of the branch.
-It isn't though-- its length is arbitrary, and it just shows which branches attach to that node.
-It also adds right-degree elbows where the ends of the node lines connect to the branches, forming a corner.
+In a rectangular tree, each node is depicted as a line that is perpendicular to the branches.
+If the branches are horizontal, so that time reads from right to left, these node lines are vertical lines at the end of each internal branch (Figure \@ref(fig:trees-layouts)A).
+The confusing thing is that, because these node lines have the same width and color as the branches, it looks as if they are part of the branches.
+They aren't though-- their length is arbitrary, and they just space out the daughter branches.
+Node lines also add right-degree elbows where the ends of the node lines connect to the branches, forming a corner.

 Slanted layouts avoid the node lines and elbows of rectangular layouts, but because the branches aren't parallel and can be at a variety of angles, it isn't always easy to read branch lengths on them.